second-state/runw/README.md

 # Introduction

-**RUNW** is a OCI compatible runtime for running WASI enabled WebAssembly file inside a container envrionment.
+**RUNW** is a OCI compatible runtime for running WASI enabled WebAssembly files inside a container envrionment.
+We will demonstrate how to use it with the CRI-O tools.

 # Getting Started

 ## Prerequisite

-Please refer to their document for the installation details.
+Please install the following tools for container management.

 * [cri-o](https://cri-o.io/)
 * [crictl](https://github.com/kubernetes-sigs/cri-tools)